 While my base layer dried, I began working on my first collage layer.
-I decided to rip up strips of paper from different books and write my goals on the paper.
+I decided to rip up strips of paper from different books and write my goals on the paper with a black pen.
 I always keep a handful of books on hand as collage material and love seeking out old books with browned pages.
 Mixing two different colors of ripped paper strips, I loosely wrote my goals using a black felt tip pen.

 The purpose of this visual journal page is not to be able to legibly read my goals, but it instead allows me to reflect on them as I write them down.
 I think it was a wonderful way to really consider what I want my 2023 to look like.

 After I finished writing out my goals I began layering and gluing them down to the visual journal page.
 I intermixed the two colors of paper and didn’t worry if I covered up the text.
-I typically use Mod Podge to glue my collage material down, Elmer’s glue also works well.
+I typically use Mod Podge to glue my collage material down, Elmer’s glue is a great alternative as well.
 For a long time I preferred rubber cement, as it doesn’t cause the paper to wrinkle when applied, but after a few years it seems to lose its adhesive, causing pieces to fall off my collages.

 STEP FOUR: FINAL DETAILS

-Check out a video of me creating this page here.
+Check out a video of me creating this fun art journal idea here.

 I am really happy with the final result of these beautiful pages and the creative space it gave me.
 It was fun playing with a variety of materials and I love the personal connection I have to it.
 I know I won’t achieve many of these goals, but it gave me a great opportunity to have something to aim for.

 I hope 2023 treats you well.
 The most important thing to do this week, is to spend time thinking about what goals you want to accomplish in 2023.
 Remember, these aren’t resolutions, they are lower commitments than that.
 You can use these ideas for art journal pages to create a visual journal page around these goals.

-Thanks for stopping by to check out this altered book tutorial with ideas for art journal pages.
-Learn more about this project by grabbing my art teacher pack here, artist pack here, or following me on Instagram or Tik Tok for new techniques that I am using in my classroom.
+Thanks for stopping by to check out this altered book tutorial with creative art journal ideas.
+Learn more about these creative projects by grabbing my art teacher pack here, artist pack here, or following me on social media on Instagram or Tik Tok for new techniques that I am using in my classroom.
 For more art journaling ideas check out this blog post.